Pregnant Women and Car Accidents

 - Try not to drive when the weather is unfavorable

 How We Can Assist You After Your Accident

 Any kind of car accident can unfortunately cause unique complications for an expecting mother.
 Due to the complexity of accident cases involving pregnancy, hiring an experienced personal injury attorney to investigate who is responsible and to determine exactly how liability should be pursued is a wise decision.
-As the South Florida car accident attorneys at Leifer Law Firm, we understand the stress and trauma that often comes along with physical injuries in these kinds of scenarios and we will work hard to ensure that you are fully compensated for the special circumstances surrounding your personal injury case.
+As the South Florida car accident attorneys at Leifer & Ramirez, we understand the stress and trauma that often comes along with physical injuries in these kinds of scenarios and we will work hard to ensure that you are fully compensated for the special circumstances surrounding your personal injury case.
 You can depend on us to help you get the financial recovery you need and deserve at this difficult time.
 Contact us today to get started on your personal injury case with a free consultation.